aarongough/tdd_exercises/PITCHME.md

 - Throw that code away
 - Red, Green, Refactor

-This may sound crazy, but you already do it!
-Think about what you do in REPL when exploring...
+This may sound crazy, but we already do it!
+Think about what we do in REPL when exploring...

 ---

 ### Don't know what to test?
 <br>
-Start by writing out expected behaviours, then convert them into unit/integration tests where possible and work your way up/down.
+Start by writing out expected behaviours, then convert them into unit/integration tests where possible and work our way up/down.

 ---

-### Make your test names tell a story
+### Make test names tell a story
 <br>
 Describe Event: when clock is zero, status is pre-game .....class.........context.........test.....
 <br>
 <br>
-Frame your thinking around behaviour rather than code
+Frames our thinking around behaviour rather than code

 ---

 ### Things not to do
 <br>
-Don't try 'real' unit testing. ie: don't mock your database.
+Don't mock the database.
 <br>
 <br>
 ```